Doctor Fate (Khalid Nassour): Elements of orientalism

 In Mixed Race Superheroes, Adrienna Resha, a researcher for Comic Studies Societies, notes numerous elements of Orientalism within Nassour's 2015 Doctor Fate series: She critiques Nassour's relationship as Doctor Fate in comparison to his white counterpart (Kent Nelson), noting how in issue #9, he worries about intervening in a massive demonstration gone awry within the United Nations plaza without being labelled "some kind of super-villain or costumed terrorist" and asserts how Nelson's incarnation likely wouldn't have worried about being labelled a terrorist (and only a super-villain at worst), Nassour is aware he would not be afforded the same level of protections as a person of color.
 She criticizes this approach due to his powers have repercussion practicing Egyptian mysticism despite his heritage compared to Kent, who faces none for his practices.

-Resha also noted how the series presents a "false binary" between his identity as a American and Arabic ethnic identity, portrayed as having Arab exceptionalism and ethnicity incompatible with American exceptionalism and citizenship.
+Resha also noted how the series presents a "false binary" between his identity as an American and Arabic ethnic identity, portrayed as having Arab exceptionalism and ethnicity incompatible with American exceptionalism and citizenship.
 Noting how the Helmet of Fate seemingly micro-socially prioritizing his Egyptian heritage and love triangle involving Akila and Shaya (love interests) representing the respective identities as he prefers the later but often becomes Fate to save the former.
-She asserts that Nassour's identity as a citizen should not narratively require him to prove more for him to belong due to being a American citizen through his mother, and asserts Khalid fails to "reconcile his Egyptian/immigrant and American/citizen identity" due to this.
+She asserts that Nassour's identity as a citizen should not narratively require him to prove more for him to belong due to being an American citizen through his mother, and asserts Khalid fails to "reconcile his Egyptian/immigrant and American/citizen identity" due to this.

-Marginalization critiques
+Usage critiques

 Throughout his publication, several concerns were raised from Nassour's roles in several other titles; Plummer believed that the Doctor Fate comic featuring Khalid did not feel innovative or culturally authentic and suggested the need for a Muslim-led writer to bring a more genuine perspective.
 She was also critical of the character's storyline early in James Tynion IV's run in Justice League Dark, where Khalid's fate involved being trapped within a vase by Nabu.
 She interpreted this plot development as an unintentional metaphor, considering Khalid, an Egyptian-born character, being reduced to a hieroglyphic confined within an ancient vase.
 Resha also pointed out inconsistencies in how the character was drawn, characterized, and colored, particularly in relation to his age and skin tone.
 The researcher also noted that Khalid was often sidelined in favor of other characters, including his predecessor Kent Nelson, despite being the only clearly identifiable person of color in the team also criticized the character for frequently invoking Egypt's ancient past instead of exploring its modern history.

 Comic historian Tim Hanley highlighted Nassour's character as having a short-lived ongoing series before being regulated into a secondary character in team books since the series conclusion, arguing that characters of colors existing within DC Comics and Marvel Comics are frequently sidelined, exist as backlist team members, or fade into obscurity.